Research

 Upper Ocean Dynamics

 We study the chaotic water movements, called turbulence, in the upper ocean.
 Turbulence is ubiquitous over the ocean, yet is one of the grand challenges in ocean physics.
 Recently, we have been utilizing high-fidelity physics-based computer models, together with innovative machine learning techniques to advance our understanding of upper ocean turbulent dynamics and our predictive capability of the ocean.
-Please visit our github page for our most updated open-source models.
+Please visit our GitHub page for our most updated open-source models.

-Ongoing Project 1: Studying the complicated dynamics in the upper ocean
+Ongoing Project 1: Studying the complicated dynamics in the upper ocean (NSF CAREER, Sole PI)

-Ongoing Project 2: Using machine learning to model and understand turbulent mixing
+Ongoing Project 2: Using machine learning to model and understand turbulent mixing (ONR, Lead PI)

 The Gulf of Mexico